Off-Campus Testing: For Test Takers: Policies

 - using any prohibited devices in connection with the test, including, without limitation: mechanical pencils, mechanical erasers, pens, pagers, beepers, watch calculators, books, pamphlets, notes, rulers, highlighter pens, stereos or radios with headphones, watches, watch alarms (including those with flashing lights or alarm sounds), stopwatches, dictionaries, translators, compasses, protractors and any handheld electronic recording, listening, scanning or photographic devices.

-- attempting to receive assistance — communication in any form is not permitted during the test administration.
+- attempting to give or receive assistance — communication in any form is not permitted during the test administration.
 Discussion or sharing of test content or answers during the test administration and after the test administration is prohibited.

 - removing or attempting to remove test content.
 Under no circumstances may test content or any part of the test content be removed, reproduced and/or disclosed by any means (e.g., hard copy, verbally, electronically) to any person or entity.

-- using scratch paper before the test.
+- using scratch paper before the test or attempting to remove it later.

 ETS reserves the right to take all action — including, but not limited to, barring you from future testing and/or withholding or canceling your scores — for failure to comply with test administration regulations or the test administrator's directions.
 If your scores are canceled, your institution will be notified.